oncodash/ontoweaver/docs/sections/mapping_api.rst

    Four files represented as blocks with links between equivalent keywords.

 .. note::

    While not strictly necessary, it is often the case that people use the very same name for both the taxonomy classes in the schema and the type tags in the mapping; to ease the reading of config files.
+   But if you integrate data using pre-made adapters, it can be useful to write your own schema to align terms.

 Common Mapping